trussworks/django-graphql-be/README.md

-# SITH Backend
+# Django GraphQL Backend

-The SITH backend is a django-based backend for the System for Insider Threat Hindrance (SITH) project
+This project has an associated frontend that can be found here: [https://github.com/trussworks/next-graphql-fe](https://github.com/trussworks/next-graphql-fe)

 ## Usage